-- If you are yet to complete Papers F7, F8 and F9, you may opt back in to the BSc degree by contacting ACCA Connect. - If you have already passed ANY of Papers F7, F8 or F9, then unfortunately it is now too late to opt back into the degree programme. - If you hold exemptions for any of Papers F7-F9, then you may contact ACCA Connect to forfeit these in order to remain eligible.
-This must be done before sitting any of the other core Papers of F7-F9 once you have forfeited your exemption you cannot reverse this decision.
+- If you are yet to complete Papers F7, F8 and F9, you may be able to opt back in to the BSc degree by contacting students@accaglobal.com (subject to meeting the eligibility criteria for the programme). - If you have already passed ANY of Papers F7, F8 or F9, then unfortunately it is now too late to opt back into the degree programme. - If you hold exemptions for any of Papers F7-F9, then you may contact ACCA Connect to forfeit these in order to remain eligible.
+This must be done before sitting any of the other core Papers of F7-F9 - once you have forfeited your exemption you cannot reverse this decision.